 Make sure to bring your camera for Great Point Lighthouse, marking the northern end of Nantucket.

-Recommended Nantucket hotels in smaller villages
+Best hotels in the smaller villages

 Final words about where to stay on Nantucket